 This 5GSM cause is used by the UE or by the network to indicate that the requested service cannot be provided due to insufficient resources.

-Editor's note: Semantic of 5GSM cause value #26 includes semantic of 5GSM cause value #ss.
+Editor's note: Semantic of 5GSM cause value #26 includes semantic of 5GSM cause value #68.
 If both 5GSM cause values are needed, semantics of 5GSM cause values have to be different.

 Cause #27 – Missing or unknown DNN